-Illinois Wesleyan is a hands-on university at which students should expect to delve into research and collaboration with faculty members starting their first year.
+Illinois Wesleyan University is a hands-on liberal arts college at which students should expect to delve into research and collaboration with faculty members starting their first year.
 When I visited, professors from several different departments and administrators spoke to my counselor group about a level of interaction and mentorship that most colleges can’t provide.
 STEM (science, technology, engineering and math) students, for example, have small introductory classes and immediate opportunities to participate in conducting and presenting research.

-Students talk with fervor about the strong relationships they have with their professors and the freedom and flexibility to pursue academic passions here.
-Academic rigor is important here – Alex, one of the students on the panel I saw talked about the very real difference between high school and college work, saying that high school is about learning and regurgitating facts; college is about learning how to think critically about those facts and apply lessons to different situations.
-She also discussed IWU’s senior honors research program, in which students research, present and defend original research to earn an honors designation on their transcript.
-She discussed the senior honors program here:
+Students at Illinois Wesleyan talk with fervor about the strong relationships they have with their professors and the freedom and flexibility to pursue academic passions here.
+Academic rigor is important here – Alex, one of the students on the panel I saw, talked about the very real difference between high school and college work, saying that high school is about learning and regurgitating facts, while college is about learning how to think critically about those facts and apply lessons to different situations.
+Here’s Alex discussing IWU’s senior honors research program, in which students research, present and defend original research to earn an honors designation on their transcript:

 “Illinois Wesleyan encourages you to demand excellence in yourself,” said Lexi (the blonde sitting to Alex’s right in the video above), a senior political science and English major who will be attending Notre Dame Law School, and who played on a national championship basketball team.
 While she had the opportunity to choose a Division I school, she was happy with her decision to focus on academics while still competing in her sport at the Division III level.
 Basketball, soccer and baseball players also enjoy lots of student support.
 The recently-built and soon-to-be-expanded Shirk Athletic Center is funded by the local Shirk family, which owns the company that makes Beer Nuts (I left campus with a gift of Beer Nuts!).

-So why would a student who has straight As, 4s and 5s on multiple AP tests and super-high test scores come to a small, liberal arts college like Illinois Wesleyan?
+So why would a student who has straight As, 4s and 5s on multiple AP tests and super-high test scores come to a small, liberal arts college like Illinois Wesleyan University?

 4. The four-year graduation rate is 78-80%; 95-96% of students who graduate do so in four years.